paoloironhack/project-1/README.md

 - [Links](#links)

 ## Project Description
-This project will generate a Strong password following a set of pre-defined rules (or maybe user dependent???)
+This project will generate a Strong password following a set of pre-defined rules.
+The user has the ability to choose a few options before generating the password.
+It's recommended that the default rules are chosen.

 ## Rules
 A passowrd to be considered strong consists of a string of at least 15 Characters that meet the following conditions: